About Alan Bandstra

 Alan Bandstra teaches middle school math and science at Sioux Center Christian School in northwest Iowa.
 His passion for working with preteens stems from three sources:

-the delight of quirky adolescent humor
+• the delight of quirky adolescent humor

-the challenge of engaging learners who aren’t naturally drawn to school
+• the challenge of engaging learners who aren’t naturally drawn to school

 A student of behavior

 Over the course of three decades, Alan has served as a classroom teacher, youth ministry volunteer, and father.
-These roles have given him a front-row seat to the ways group behavior—especially negative behavior—can spread like a infection.
+These roles have given him a front-row seat to the ways group behavior—especially negative behavior—can spread like an infection.

 His ongoing research explores topics such as social contagion, interpersonal neuroscience, self-determination theory, invitational learning theory, care theory, and the drive for status.
 What began as a practical need to manage classrooms has evolved into a broader quest to understand human motivation and character development.